 The STORY WALKING RADIO HOUR environmental education podcasts offer entertaining nature-inspired stories, green living ideas and interviews with people who are making a difference in their communities and for the greater good of the world.
-Companion photo blogs provide additional learning resources.
-Tune in on the Dreamvisions 7 Radio Network.
+Tune in Mondays at 9 on the Dreamvisions 7 Radio Network.

-Please visit our PROGRAMS page, where anyone can access and download podcasts of past radio hour episodes and children's story audios for free.
-I am an independent producer, working to create a positive impact, and there are costs associated with production.
-Fans can help by becoming patrons on the Story Walking Radio Patreon platform.
-Patrons support the creation of new episodes and receive exclusive insider benefits with various levels of support described here...
+Please visit our PODCASTS page, where anyone can access and download podcasts of past radio hour episodes and children's story audios for free.
+I am an independent producer and ask fans to help by becoming patrons on the Story Walking Radio Patreon platform.
+Patrons support the creation of new episodes and receive exclusive insider benefits with the various levels of support described here...

 The Difference Maker is the inspirational memoir of Neil Fachon, a high school student and environmental activist who espoused a different style of leadership.
 He was touched by many lives, and he touched many lives in return, before passing away at age 20.
 Download the pdf version for free, and tell us what you think.